Ata-Pab/Embedded_Systems/Embedded_Systems_Notes/Volatile_Keyword.md

 }
 ```

-When Compiler has **Optimization Level0** and if value in 20000004h address is changed by 45, program jumps to *second while loop*.
+When Compiler has <strong>Optimization Level0</strong> and if value in 20000004h address is changed by 45, program jumps to <i>second while loop</i>.
 Optimization Levels change Assambly code size and Compile type of SW.